ros-realtime/ros-realtime-rpi4-image/README.md

    talks about this use case.

-To cross compile, you'll need to install this builder on the host machine via setuptools:
+To cross-compile, you'll need to install this builder on the host machine via setuptools:

 ```
 [host]$ sudo python3 setup.py install